Skip to main content

 endorctl scan

-The scan for this repository is expected to be completed in a few minutes depending on the size of the project.
-You can now visit app.endorlabs.com, navigate to Projects, and choose the helloflas/flask-examples project to see your scan results.
+The scan for this repository should complete in a few minutes depending on the size of the project.
+Select Projects from the left sidebar, and choose the helloflas/flask-examples project to see your scan results.

 Dependency resolution using static analysis

 • Endor Labs enumerates all Python packages and recognizes the import statements within the project.
-An import statement is a Python code statement that is used to bring external modules or libraries into your Python script.
+An import statement brings external modules or libraries into your Python script.

-• It performs a static analysis of the code to match the import statements with the pre-installed packages and recursively traverses all files to create a dependency tree with the actual versions that are installed in the virtual environment.
+• Endor Labs performs a static analysis of the code to match import statements with pre-installed packages and recursively traverses all files to create a dependency tree with the actual versions installed in the virtual environment.

-• It detects the dependencies at the system level to identify which ones are resolved and retrieves the precise name and version information from the library currently in use.
+• Endor Labs detects dependencies at the system level, identifies which ones resolve, and retrieves the precise name and version information from the library currently in use.

-• Also, it gives you accurate visibility into your project components and helps you understand how the components depend on one another.
+• Endor Labs gives you accurate visibility into your project components and helps you understand how they depend on one another.

 Through this approach, Endor Labs conducts comprehensive dependency management, assesses reachability, and generates integrated call graphs.